mcawezome/SRUS-MM-Games_Pycharm/app/knowledge-and-reflection.md

 > They all take an input and map it deterministically to an output value
 > Such that for any given input its hash can be calculated consistently

-2. What are the advantages and disadvantages of each of the above hash functions?
+1. What are the advantages and disadvantages of each of the above hash functions?
 Evaluate in terms of uniformity, determinism, efficiency, collision resistance, sensitivity to input changes, and security[1](#Reference).
-You may need to do some reasearch to answer this question 😱
+You may need to do some research to answer this question 😱

 > uniformity, determinism, efficiency, collision resistance, sensitivity to input changes, and security
 > ssh is uniform, deterministic, efficient.
 It has as poor collision resistance as possible.
 Zero sensitivity to input changes.
 Completely insecure.
 > sum_of_ascii_values is not uniform.
 It is deterministic.
 It is efficient.
 Collision resistance is not ideal.
 Sensitivity to input isn't great as small changes to input produce small changes in output.
 Secure if people do not know your hash algorithm.
 > pearson table is uniform, deterministic, less efficient but still fine.
 Very good collision resistance.
 High sensitivity to inputs.
 Secure even if they know you are using a Pearson Hash as they need the table or the random seed.

-3. List the three most important attributes (arranged from most to least) in the context of a hash map?
+1. List the three most important attributes (arranged from most to least) in the context of a hash map?
 Justify your answer.

 > 1. Deterministic - without this property hash tables will not work.
 > 2. Security - depending on application but this could be extremely important
 > 3. efficient/collision resistance/sensitivity to input.
 All the last 3 are equally important.
 Most of all they determine runtime of the algorithm

-4. Which of the above hash functions would you choose to implement the requirements of the task?
+1. Which of the above hash functions would you choose to implement the requirements of the task?
 Why?

 > Pearson hash.
 It is by far the best in all categories.

-5. In your own words, explain each line in the pearson hash function above in terms of the criteria you listed in question 2.
+1. In your own words, explain each line in the pearson hash function above in terms of the criteria you listed in question 2.
 ```python
 # (3) Pearson hash function
 # https://en.wikipedia.org/wiki/Pearson_hashing